 It didn’t magically happen overnight, but God did heal my heart from major grief and heartache.

 The reason I share my grief is not to solicit sympathy or pity…absolutely not.
+I count grief as the best thing to ever happen to me.
+Not the grief events…goodness no…but how my grief shaped my heart and life purpose.
 It was through everything I went through in the past that made me who I am today.
 Grief has taught me incredibly powerful lessons that I never could have ever hoped to learn any other way.
 I’m a much better spouse, mom, family member, friend, and church member due to my grief.
 It is also through my grief experiences that I found my purpose in life: I get the privilege of helping so many people through their grief so they are able to live better lives.

 Although extremely painful to go through, I finally (and through a lot of hard work) came to a place of gratitude and peace with each and every grief experience.

 So why blog about it?
 Why talk about grief?
 Because grief has a huge need to be more commonly talked about so people can find the hope, encouragement, and relief they so desperately need from grief.
 And so everyone can understand how to help and minister to those in grief, too.
 And because grief doesn’t end on the day of the funeral — in fact, grief never goes away.
 Unfortunately, grief velcroes itself to your heart.
 It’s. there. for. life.
 And the greater the love, the greater the grief.
 Grief typically doesn’t stay as strong as it is in the first few years…but it lingers and can come back full strength at the oddest times.

 Some grief experiences are minor, while other grief experiences are majorly debilitating.
 There is hope for major grief, but it takes a lot of self work and grief recovery to get to that point.